callison-burch/callison-burch.github.io/teaching-statement.md

 ## Mentorship of PhD Students and Postdocs

 I am currently supervising or co-supervising 11 PhD students.
 In my career so far, I have graduated 9 PhD students and supervised 7 postdocs.
 All of them have gone on to excellent positions.
 I am especially proud of my mentorship of women – 5 women who I mentored now hold faculty positions.
-I also value the diversity of my group, and I have mentored several URM and LGBTQ students.
+I value the diversity of my group, and I have mentored several URM and LGBTQ students.

 PhDs Graduated: